(Photo courtesy of Damnationland 2016)

 Since starting his career, Matthew has written and directed over 15 short films, some that have screened at festivals nationally and internationally.
 In addition to his work as an independent filmmaker, Matthew has worked as a cinematographer, assistant director, producer, and gaffer on a number of short and feature films.

 Matthew is a passionate filmmaker and teacher.
-He looks forward to teaching undergraduate film production and theory courses, specializing in cinematography, writing, directing, and editing at DePauw University this fall.
+He teaches undergraduate film production and theory courses, specializing in cinematography, writing, directing, and editing at Florida Southern College.